gvwilson/sdxpy/src/pack/index.md

 4. If we haven't ruled out a candidate after doing all these checks, we add it to the list of allowed configurations.

-The code that implements these rules is:
+Sure enough,
+these rules find 3 valid combinations among our 18 possibilities:

 [% inc file="exhaustive.py" keep="compatible" %]

-Sure enough,
-it finds 3 valid combinations among our 18 possibilities:

 [% inc file="exhaustive.out" %]

 ## Generating Possibilities Manually {: #pack-manual}